inducer/pdf2data/README.rst

 `Tabula <https://tabula.technology/>`__ not plausible for the volume of information you're needing to extract?
 (Thousands of pages in my case.)
 This package may be what you're looking for.
-I should note that Tabula this is a simple tool aimed at very structured data.
-Tabula handle *far* messsier situations than this package.
+I should note that this is a simple tool aimed at very structured data.
+Tabula can handle *far* messsier situations than this package.
 Misaligned cell heights?
 Word-wrapped cells?
+Spanning cells?
 You're better off with Tabula.
+Copmuter-generated report PDFs that urgently want to be in a SQLite database?
+You've come to the right place.

 This package builds on `pdfminer <https://github.com/pdfminer/pdfminer.six>`__ to make it easy to absorb computer-generated tabular data in PDF form and produce JSON-like lists of